 Binary options, like CFDs, can also be traded on a range of underlying assets, including stocks and forex.
 Top brokers, such as Pocket Option, offers weekend trading across 4 asset classes.

 There are several reasons why you might want to start trading at the weekend:

 - Strategy friendly – Whilst some strategies will turn handsome profits in a high volume week, others will perform better on the weekends.
 The Asian markets that are open, for example, behave differently to many western markets.
 This plays into the hands of certain traders with strategies better suited for the different market conditions.

 - More trading = more profit – Whilst this is not always the case, in general, the more time you spend trading the greater opportunity you have to turn profits.
-If it’s a choice between housework and generating revenue, many will opt for the latter.

 - Flexibility – For some, trading in the week simply isn’t an option.
 The weekend is ideal for those with busy schedules and intra-week commitments.
 You have the freedom to choose the hours that suit you.